 This is an optional group.
 Create this group if you want a separate group of operating system users to have a limited set of database administrative privileges (the SYSOPER privilege).
 By default, members of the OSDBA group also have the SYSOPER privilege.

-If you want to specify a separate OSOPER group, other than the default dba group, then you must choose the Custom installation type to install the software or start Oracle Universal Installer as a user that is not a member of the dba group.
 In this case, Oracle Universal Installer prompts you to specify the name of this group.
 The usual name chosen for this group is oper.